About

 In 2007, it became apparent it was time for a major reorganization of the facility.
 I felt the facility and the show calendar needed some growth and real life snapped back into them.
 Change can sometimes be difficult, but these changes were necessary.
 I also felt that, looking back, I needed to carry forward the legacy of my family who supported my love for horses.
 I brought on board what I believe is a top-notch team on every level.
 They are committed, talented, and working hard to develop more facility growth and to provide an atmosphere that respects the efforts our competitors put forth.
 Now we’re looking ahead, with even more lofty goals!

-Now & the Future
+Into the Future

 The start of my horse show career and lifetime commitment to the equine industry ties back to my days with Little Caesar – and it’s the ponies and my grandpa’s philanthropic philosophy that brings me to the West Coast Equine Foundation.
 During my years with Little Caesar, I met Maryann Fry (you will know her as Maryann Subbotin), Manager of Murieta Equestrian Center and Director of the West Coast Equine Foundation